Synthetic population of binary Cepheids. I. The effect of metallicity and initial parameter distribution on characteristics of Cepheids' companions: Introduction

-Furthermore, contribution of companion's light to the total brightness of the system causes Cepheids with unresolved companions to seem brighter than their single counterparts; this effect is largest in the near-infrared domain if the companion is a red giant \citep{pilecki18}, and in the ultraviolet domain if the companion is a hot MS star \citep{evans92_uv}.
+Furthermore, contribution of a companion's light to the total brightness of the system causes Cepheids with unresolved companions to seem brighter than their single counterparts; this effect is largest in the near-infrared domain if the companion is a red giant \citep[RG][]{pilecki18}, and in the UV domain if the companion is a hot MS star \citep{evans92_uv}.
 As a result, Cepheids with unresolved companions can alter the slope and the zero-point of the PLR, which has been predicted and described in a qualitative way \citep[e.g.][]{szabados12_PL} but still lacks quantification.
-Binary Cepheids are expected to have different color indices, especially if the binary components have very dissimilar effective temperatures, which leads to an incorrect estimation of the reddening values towards the system.
-Luminous companions diminish observed pulsational amplitudes of Cepheids \citep{pilecki21}, and may be in part responsible for the scatter in the pulsation period-amplitude relations \citep{klagyivik09}.
+Binary Cepheids are expected to have different color indices, especially if the binary components have very dissimilar effective temperatures, which leads to an incorrect estimation of the reddening values toward the system.
+Luminous companions diminish the observed pulsation amplitudes of Cepheids \citep{pilecki21}, and may be in part responsible for the scatter in the pulsation period-amplitude relations \citep{klagyivik09}.
 Observed luminosities and amplitudes of unresolved binary Cepheids are unreliable points of reference for theoretical models of stellar pulsations and evolution, which operate within a framework of single stars.
-Moreover, \citet{evans05} reported that at least 44\% of all binary Cepheids are in fact triple systems; their discovery is crucial for mass determination of (assumed) binary components, as the presence of a third component leads to inaccurate estimations.
+Moreover, \citet{evans05} reported that at least 44\% of all binary Cepheids are in fact triple systems and \citet{dinnbier22} suggested that around half of all Cepheids form in triple and quadruple systems, instead of binaries.
+This information is crucial for mass determination of (assumed) binary components, as the presence of a third component leads to inaccurate estimations.